Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 *We could also change to an electric vehicle which would reduce emissions by about 2/3rds*

-#### Flight Free UK
+#### Flight Free UK:

-According to a study by Lund university in Sweden, getting rid of your car will take around 2.2 tonnes from your carbon footprint.
+According to [a study by Lund university](https://www.lunduniversity.lu.se/article/four-lifestyle-choices-most-reduce-your-carbon-footprint) in Sweden, getting rid of your car will take around 2.2 tonnes from your carbon footprint.
 Driving electric instead will add just over a tonne.
 So if we want to keep our personal output below that sustainable amount, we should ditch the car completely and use a bike or trains to get around.

 Now let’s look at flights.
 A domestic flight, such as London to Edinburgh, will add around 170kg CO2 to your footprint.
 A European destination such as Barcelona would add 364kg.
 Transatlantic, you’re looking at between 1.6 tonnes to the US east coast and 2.6 tonnes to the west.
 Flying to Australia, on the other side of the world, will generate 51/2 tonnes carbon, per passenger.
 Over twice your annual carbon budget.